implicit-invocation/jbump/README.md

 ```

 World is in `tileMode` by default. jbump will do additional sorting logic to avoid `Item` getting stuck between tiles.
-You can disable `tileMode` if you are not using tiles for walls to save some circles.
+You can disable `tileMode` if you are not using tiles to increase performance.